 Solar-powered motion lights can seem like a hard puzzle to crack.
 How do they work, standing all inconspicuous, with no power lines attached yet turning on at the precise moment you show up?

 We tried every trick imaginable, and yet the lights caught us every single time as we approached it, thwarting our carefully planned maneuvers over and over again.

 Why didn’t it work during the day?
 Was there a switch somewhere?
-Was security monitoring camera and turning on the lights whenever I drew near the area?
+Was the security monitoring camera and turning on the lights whenever I drew near the area?

-Subsequently, my curiosity drove me to find out how “the freaky light” worked and after learning how it worked, I became more impressed.
+Subsequently, my curiosity drove me to find out how “the freaky light” worked, and after learning how it worked, I became more impressed.
 It wasn’t anything I had guessed.

 The “magic” of solar-powered motion lights is made possible by three major components: solar panels, motion sensors, and photocell sensors.

 Solar panels, all solar powered motion lights have them.
-Solar panels work by employing particles of light or photons provided by the sun, to knock electrons free from atoms contained in the photovoltaic cells that make up the panel, subsequently, generating a flow of electricity or direct current (DC).
+Solar panels work by employing particles of light or photons provided by the sun to knock electrons free from atoms contained in the photovoltaic cells that make up the panel, subsequently generating a flow of electricity or direct current (DC).

-These photovoltaic cells convert the energy absorbed into electrical energy which is stored in rechargeable batteries contained in the solar-powered motion light device.
+These photovoltaic cells convert the energy absorbed into electrical power, which is stored in rechargeable batteries contained in the solar-powered motion light device.

 Different solar panels are made from different variations of silicon and boast different efficiencies in storing up the electrical energy needed to power motion lights.

 Motion sensors are the “trick” behind the “magic” of motion lights, they tell the motion lights when there’s motion and keep watch to ensure that nothing creeps by a solar-powered motion lights installation, at night, without the exposure of light.

 There are many types of motion sensors, contact, microwave, vibration, dual tech, passive infrared motion sensors are some of them.

 Passive infrared motion sensors work by detecting infrared waves.
 You can liken them to tiny eyes that detect heat waves radiated by moving objects (a person, bird, car, etc.).

 Once a moving object passes through this range, it contributes its own wave of infrared energy to the surrounding, the passive infrared motion sensor picks up on the change in infrared energy levels and electronically turns on the lights.

-Most motion sensing light setups would keep the light on for a preset amount of time, and then the detector shuts off the light unless it keeps sensing movement, in which case it would keep the light on for as long as the detected movements continue.
+Most motion sensing light setups would keep the light on for a preset amount of time, and then the detector shuts off the light unless it keeps sensing movement, in which case it would keep the light on for as long as the detected changes continue.

-Thanks to the motion sensors, solar-powered motion lights can have batteries that only have the capacity to power the lights for 5 hours but still provide illumination from dusk to dawn, because the stored electrical power is only used when there’s motion, not all through the night like in normal floodlights.
+Thanks to the motion sensors, solar-powered motion lights can have batteries that only have the capacity to power the lights for 5 hours but still provide illumination from dusk to dawn, because the stored electrical power is only used when there’s motion, not all through the night like in usual floodlights.

-However, it is possible for a moving object to stop within the range of a PIR motion sensor and it would note that as an end to motion and turn off the lights till movement resumes.
+However, it is possible for a moving object to stop within the range of a PIR motion sensor, and it would note that as an end to motion and turn off the lights till movement resumes.

 You might have wondered why it is that solar powered motion lights do not work during the day.
 Though very active at night, once it’s a day, motion sensor lights cease to provide illumination when you pass by.